-Note: If you are unable to return your bicycle, please notify the call center.

-- (5) Temporary parking - (a) Lock the bicycle manually - (b) To keep riding, unlock the bicycle using the same procedures as for renting a bicycle ○ Fees Plan Basic fee Extension fee One-time membership ¥165 for first thirty minutes For each additional thirty minutes: ¥165 Monthly membership ¥3,300 per month First thirty minutes: Free For each additional thirty minutes: ¥165 One-day pass ¥1,650 per day None (Until 11:59 p.m. of the day of use) One-Day Pass You can purchase a pass using the two-dimensional code.
+Note: If you are unable to return your bicycle, please notify the call center. - (5) Temporary parking - (a) Lock the bicycle manually - (b) To keep riding, unlock the bicycle using the same procedures as for renting a bicycle ○ Fees Plan Basic fee Extension fee One-time membership ¥165 for first thirty minutes For each additional thirty minutes: ¥165 Monthly membership ¥3,300 per month First thirty minutes: Free For each additional thirty minutes: ¥165 One-day pass ¥1,650 per day None (Until 11:59 p.m. of the day of use) One-Day Pass You can purchase a pass using the two-dimensional code.
+Check the Bikeshare Service app or DoCoMo Bikeshare website for details about bicycle use and "cycle port" locations.

-☼ DoCoMo Bikeshare Inc. (fees are charged) - a 0570-783-677 - https://docomo-cycle.jp/?lang=en Renting Accommodation Housing Consultation Residence Support Section, Housing Division You can use consultation services offered by housing consultants (real estate brokers) dispatched by real estate industry groups within Shinjuku City.
+☞ DoCoMo Bikeshare Inc. (fees are charged) - a 0570-783-677 - https://docomo-cycle.jp/?lang=en ■ Vehicles That Run without Pedaling Are Motorcycles Even if it looks like a bicycle, a vehicle that moves using only throttle operation (no pedaling) is classified as a motorcycle.
+Operating such a vehicle without meeting all of the following requirements constitutes a violation: (1) Driver's license (2) wearing a helmet (3) license plate (4) enrollment in compulsory vehicle liability insurance (5) equipment that meets safety standards Renting Accommodation Housing Consultation Residence Support Section, Housing Division You can use consultation services offered by housing consultants (real estate brokers) dispatched by real estate industry groups within Shinjuku City.
 Hours: First through fourth Thursdays and Fridays (excluding national holidays, etc.), 1 to 4 p.m.
 (Reservations required.)
 Location: Housing Division, Shinjuku City Office Main Bldg.
 7F Relocation Consultation Information on housing vacancies is provided so that elderly and disabled persons unable to look for a place to live can find private rental places without problems. ■ Real Estate Broker Consultation You can ask for advice about problems related to private rental contracts for the elderly or disabled persons.
 Advice is also given on real estate transactions, rental contracts and other topics. ■ Before Looking for Accommodation If your company does not have company housing, or if your school does not have a dormitory, or if there is no room available even if there is such housing, then please visit the consultation desk of your company or school and ask if it is possible for them to introduce you to an apartment or other such housing.
 If your company or school cannot offer advice, then you must find housing by yourself.
 The best way to find housing is to ask your friends who live in Japan, look at housing information websites via the Internet, gather information, such as what kind of room (in terms of size and facilities) you can rent in a specific area for a specific rate, and consider your own needs, such as your income and convenience in terms of transportation for your commute to work or school.
 Then decide on the range of rent you are able to afford and the area where you would like to live.
 Please note that it is best to set a limit of 25 to 30% of your income as a maximum ceiling for your rent;